 - short, sharp interactive sessions including a mix of teacher-to-participant sessions, participant-led sessions, group work, immersive elements and facilitated panel discussions

-- four modules designed to provide participants with an opportunity to immediately apply what they learn between modules when they return to work
+- three modules designed to provide participants with an opportunity to immediately apply what they learn between modules when they return to work

 - opportunities for self-reflection, action-learning groups exploring solutions to participant’s leadership challenges and leadership-in-practice workshops